cyberbotics/webots-cloud/README.md

       duration: 120
 ```

+The files specified in the `animation` section are used by the CI to generate the corresponding animation on each push.
+The files specified in the `simulation` section are used by webots.cloud to list the various simulations available for interactive run sessions.

 #### Competition

 This type of repository should contain the scenario of a competition, including a supervisor process performing the evalution of the controller(s).